 Assoc.
 Sci.
 US-HI

-Post Graduate IPC COUNS 456 Conflict Resolution: Restorative Approaches, University of Waikato, New Zealand.
+Post Graduate Work: IPC COUNS 456 Conflict Resolution: Restorative Approaches, University of Waikato, New Zealand.

-The theoretical underpinnings to this approach stem from the work of Johnella Bird, Michael White, John Winslade, Harville Hendrix and John Gottman.
+The theoretical underpinnings to my approach stem from the work of Michael White & David Epston, with insights from others including John Winslade, Jonella Bird, Harville Hendrix and John Gottman.

 Life experience has shaped my understanding around my own relationships.
 Including relationships with my children and grand children.
 And more significantly, the relationship with the wonderful woman I married.

-I married a bright and wise woman.
+I married a bright and wise woman (Jenny).
 My choice in marriage has been perhaps the single biggest influence in my life.
 Our relationship has informed me and taught me.